 Letter From the Guest Editor: Surgical Atrial Fibrillation - What We Must Do and What We Can Do

 For the CTSNet Guest Editor Series, "Surgical Atrial Fibrillation - What We Must Do and What We Can Do," we asked Marc W. Gerdisch, MD, to bring together videos that broaden our perspective on atrial fibrillation.
 Learn more about Dr. Gerdisch by reading his Featured Profile interview.

-- There are six contributor videos in this series.
+- There are eight contributor videos in this series.
 Six videos were released between May 14 and May 21, 2021, and two additional videos were added in November, 2021.
 Video titles are listed below this letter from the guest editor.

 - On Saturday, May 22, CTSNet hosted Dr. Gerdisch and three of his contributors for a live discussion to culminate this series.
 Watch the archived live roundtable discussion.

 Dear CTSNet Reader,